 Leonard Nimoy is on twitter and he ends almost ever one of his tweets with LLAP.
 If you have to ask what that means, then you aren't really a geek.
-Otherwise, you'd know that he played Spock on Star Trek and that acronym stands for Live Long and Prosper.
+Otherwise, you'd know that he played Spock on Star Trek and that acronym stands for "Live Long and Prosper."
 Somewhere out there is a person who I suspect didn't know this and asked for an explanation because Mr. Nimoy spelled it out in a recent tweet.
-I read it and thought "Duh, why are you telling me...oh Dear God did someone not know that?!" t was like a sacrilege.
+I read it and thought, "Duh, why are you telling me...oh dear God, did someone not know that?!" t was like a sacrilege.
 There are some things you should just know.

 Although this might seem like a drawback to carrying that Geek Card in the first place, it's actually just the reverse.
-You see, you don't really have a choice if you're a Geek.
-You could no more decide to deny your Inner Geek than you could choose to sprout wings and fly to Vulcan.
+You see, you don't really have a choice if you're a geek.
+You could no more decide to deny your inner geek than you could choose to sprout wings and fly to Vulcan.
 Okay, there are more than a few problems with that analogy, like surviving in the vacuum of space and making it to warp speed, but that's fodder for a whole night's discussion and not the point of my post.